Categorization for CMS

 Magento - Odoo - OCA Connector

-This is a very functional system which brings the ability to work the "backend" of Magento by actually building and purchasing items you sell,
+This was a very functional system which brings the ability to work the "backend" of Magento by actually building and purchasing items you sell,

 • Functionally you get all of the aspects of Odoo, including CRM, Product Management and more